AY2526S1-CS2103T-W14-1/tp/docs/DeveloperGuide.md

 * 1c.
 Student does not exist.
   * 1c1.
 EduBook informs the tutor that the student does not exist.

   Use case ends.

+**Use case: UC6** - Assign an assignment to a class.

+**MSS**

+1. Tutor requests to assign an assignment to a class.
+2. EduBook adds the assignment to every student in the specified class.

+   Use case ends.

+**Extensions**

+* 1a.
+One or more details are missing or invalid (class name, assignment name).
+    * 1a1.
+EduBook informs the tutor of the invalid input(s).

+  Use case ends.

+* 1b.
+Assignment already assigned to all the students in the class.
+    * 1b1.
+EduBook informs the tutor that the assignment has been assigned to all the students.

+  Use case ends.

+* 1c. class does not exist.
+    * 1c1.
+EduBook informs the tutor that the class does not exist.

+  Use case ends.

+**Use case: UC7** - Unassign an assignment from a class.

+**MSS**

+1. Tutor requests to unassign an assignment from a class.
+2. EduBook removes the assignment from the specified class.

+   Use case ends.

+**Extensions**

+* 1a.
+One or more details are missing or invalid (class name, assignment name).
+    * 1a1.
+EduBook informs the tutor of the invalid input(s).

+  Use case ends.

+* 1b.
+Assignment already does not exist for all the students in the class.
+    * 1b1.
+EduBook informs the tutor that the assignment does not exist for all the students.

+  Use case ends.

+* 1c. class does not exist.
+    * 1c1.
+EduBook informs the tutor that the class does not exist.

+  Use case ends.

+**Use case: UC8** - Mark an assignment as completed for a student.

+**MSS**

+1. Tutor requests to mark an assignment as completed for a student.
+2. EduBook updates the specified student's assignment status to complete.

+   Use case ends.

+**Extensions**

+* 1a.
+One or more details are missing or invalid (student name, assignment name).
+    * 1a1.
+EduBook informs the tutor of the invalid input(s).

+  Use case ends.

+* 1b.
+Assignment is already marked as completed.
+    * 1b1.
+EduBook informs the tutor that the assignment has been already been marked as completed.

+  Use case ends.

+* 1c.
+Student does not exist.
+    * 1c1.
+EduBook informs the tutor that the student does not exist.

+  Use case ends.

+* 1d.
+Assignment does not exist.
+    * 1d1.
+EduBook informs the tutor that the student does not have the assignment.

+    Use case ends.

+**Use case: UC9** - Unmark an assignment as completed for a student.

+**MSS**

+1. Tutor requests to unmark an assignment as completed for a student.
+2. EduBook updates the specified student's assignment status to incomplete.

+   Use case ends.

+**Extensions**

+* 1a.
+One or more details are missing or invalid (student name, assignment name).
+    * 1a1.
+EduBook informs the tutor of the invalid input(s).

+  Use case ends.

+* 1b.
+Assignment is already unmarked.
+    * 1b1.
+EduBook informs the tutor that the assignment is already marked as incomplete.

+  Use case ends.

+* 1c.
+Student does not exist.
+    * 1c1.
+EduBook informs the tutor that the student does not exist.

+  Use case ends.

+* 1d.
+Assignment does not exist.
+    * 1d1.
+EduBook informs the tutor that the student does not have the assignment.

+  Use case ends.